epritesh/inventory-dashboard/README.md

 With this set, the web app will call `VITE_API_BASE + /api/...` (e.g., `…/server/api/api/items`).

+### Troubleshooting: No items showing in the UI

+- Set Status to "All" and clear Search/SKU, then click Apply.
+- Toggle Debug in the UI and click Apply.
+If the backend has `DEBUG_AUTH=1`, you'll see diagnostic details.
+- Visit the health endpoint to confirm service/DC/org:
+  - `…/server/api/api/health`
+  - If `service` is `books`, ensure your Zoho Books org actually has Items; create one sample item if needed.
+  - If you want to use Zoho Inventory instead, set `ZOHO_SERVICE=inventory` and ensure your refresh token has Inventory scopes.
+A 401 with code 57 on Inventory calls indicates missing authorization/scopes.
+- If the web app still shows nothing, try hitting the items endpoint directly:
+  - Books (broad): `…/server/api/api/items?service=books&filter_by=Status.All&per_page=5`
+  - Inventory: `…/server/api/api/items?service=inventory&per_page=5` (requires Inventory OAuth scopes)

 ### Avoid wiping environment variables on deploy

 Do not keep an `env_variables` block in `functions/api/catalyst-config.json`.
 The CLI treats those values as the source of truth and can overwrite/clear variables in your Catalyst environment during `catalyst deploy`.
 This repo removes that field so you can manage secrets in the Catalyst Console without them being reset on deploy.